maarsej/tweeter/README.md

 ```
 ### Final Product

-A brief overview of the layout of some of the pages:
+A brief overview of the layout of the page:
 #### The page
 !["Screenshot of the feed"](https://github.com/maarsej/tweeter/blob/master/docs/Screen%20Shot%202018-03-28%20at%2012.58.22%20PM.png?raw=true)